rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Writing daily.  :writing:short:

-1. "The Google Thing".  :meta:short:sketch:  `the-google-thing`
+1. "The Google Thing".  :meta:short:sketch:delayed:  `the-google-thing`

 1. Becoming an icon.  :misc:short:sketch:
 While I was playing around with various issues related to the College